CKolkey/ts-node-action/README.md

 **Note**: It's not required to call `require("ts-node-action").setup()` to initialize the plugin, but a table can be passed into the setup function to specify new actions for nodes or additional filetypes.

-Additionally, `:NodeAction` and `:NodeActionDebug` user commands are defined in the `setup()` function, so you'll need to call it if you want to use those.

 ## Usage

 Bind `require("ts-node-action").node_action` to something.
 This is left up to the user.